bacontime/blog-mirror/nature/plant-ranking.md

 ## B Tier

+Mustards (Brassicaceae)
+: Cabbage, broccoli, collard greens, kale, cauliflower, and brussel sprouts. 🥦 Those are all the same species.
+There's also turnips, bok choy, radishes, horseradish, and rapeseed, which is used to make canola oil.
+And of course, most mustard comes from this family.
+That's an impressive variety of foodstuffs.
+Shame it's mostly boring.

 Carrot Family (Apiaceae)
-: Got some decent veggies like carrots and celery. 🥕 Some flavorherbs like dill, cumin, parsely.
-But also some deadly poisons like hemlock ~~and cilantro~~.
-A nice, solid plant family.
+: This family has some decent veggies like carrots and celery; 🥕 Some flavorherbs like dill, cumin, and parsely; but also some deadly poisons like hemlock ~~and cilantro~~.
+A nice, well-rounded plant family.

 Sunflower Family (Asteraceae)
-: Sunflowers, daisies (including lettuce), chrysanthemums,  dandelions, tumbleweeds, thistles (including artichokes). 🌻 Sunflower oil is nice, and thistles are neat.
+: Sunflowers, daisies (including lettuce), chrysanthemums, dandelions, tumbleweeds, and thistles (including artichokes). 🌻 Sunflower oil is nice, and thistles are neat.
 But wow, that's a lot of invasive species.
 This family would be ranked lower if not for my legal obligation as a Kansas resident to feel positively about sunflowers.

 Cypress Family (Cupressaceae)
-: Junipers, Redwoods, cedars.
+: Junipers, Redwoods, and cedars.
 These are some high-quality conifers.

 Willow Family (Salicaceae)
 : Willows, of course.
 But also aspens, poplars, and cottonwoods.
 Sitting under a willow tree makes me feel happy.